Focus, Dedication, Resilience.....

 The Future Of Surf Lifesaving

-At age 17, after watching a Kellogg Nutri Grain commercial featuring the legendary Grant Kenny, Guy exchanged the pool for the ocean and set his sights on becoming
+At age 17, after watching a Kellogg Nutri Grain commercial featuring the legendary Grant Kenny, Guy exchanged the pool for the ocean and set his sights on becoming an ironman.

 From the moment he joined Manly Surf Life Saving Club, Guy applied the winning code he learned in that 6 lane pool into the sport of Ironman, training 3 times a day, 6 days a week.
 The critical lessons of goal setting, workload, teamwork, intensity, brutal honesty, discipline, and belief couples with a perpetual sense of urgency were applied to this new sport.